jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-huxley-on.md

 <iframe src="https://embed.beatport.com/?id=10391382&type=track" width="100%" height="162" frameborder="0" scrolling="no" style="max-width:600px;"></iframe>

-**RR: Your label [No Idea's Original](https://www.facebook.com/NIOLabel/) releases music from a broad range of styles spanning the house & techno spectrum, whereas many labels prefer to stick to a more defined signature sound.
+**RR: Your label [No Ideas Original](https://www.facebook.com/NIOLabel/) releases music from a broad range of styles spanning the house & techno spectrum, whereas many labels prefer to stick to a more defined signature sound.
 What are your thoughts on the two approaches?
 And what drew you to the former?**

 Huxley: You have to do what’s right for you - each person or label is different and there’s no doubt that there are pluses and minuses for both.
 I didn’t really consciously pick one, I just signed the music I wanted to and that took me down the more varied path.
 My tastes are always all over the place.
 In some ways I’m sure it would be easier to digest sometimes if it was all more definable, but I just get really bored of the same thing again and again.
 <br><br>